ERICSSON

 The New Instruments

-The instruments are tropicalized; viz: they have varnish impregnated coils, cord conductors and connecting wires insulated with p.v.c., the cords having nylon outer braidings, ventilation boles with gauze screens to prevent the ingress of insects, a dial mechanism fitted with a plastic cover, and metal parts protected from the effects of humidity by special finishes.
+The instruments are tropicalised; viz: they have varnish impregnated coils, cord conductors and connecting wires insulated with p.v.c., the cords having nylon outer braidings, ventilation boles with gauze screens to prevent the ingress of insects, a dial mechanism fitted with a plastic cover, and metal parts protected from the effects of humidity by special finishes.

-It will be observed that the new intermediate telephone has four plastic push buttons; the two in the centre are black and are designated “Ring
+It will be observed that the new intermediate telephone has four plastic push buttons; the two in the centre are black and are designated 'Ring

-1“ and “Ring 2“, respectively.
-The left-hand outer button is white and is labelled “Extension“, while the right-hand button is red and is labelled “Exchange“.
+1' and 'Ring 2', respectively.
+The left-hand outer button is white and is labelled 'Extension', while the right-hand button is red and is labelled 'Exchange'.
 This is the standard provision and marking.
-Should there be only one extension, the “Ring 2” button is spare.
+Should there be only one extension, the 'Ring 2' button is spare.
 Below the

-dial - or the dial dummy on the c.b. set - is a small star indicator which acts as a supervisory signal to show when the exchange line is engaged by the extension; this indicator is more clearly seen in the interior view of the telephone, Figure 3.
+dial - or the dial dummy on the C.B. set - is a small star indicator which acts as a supervisory signal to show when the exchange line is engaged by the extension; this indicator is more clearly seen in the interior view of the telephone, Figure 3.

 ![]() |

-Fig. 3 Intermediate Set with Case off |
+Intermediate Set with Case off |

 All the interior apparatus is so arranged on the removable metal baseplate as to afford free access to the parts for maintenance.
 Adjustments to the buzzer mounted beside the indicator, or to the push-button and cradle-switch springsets at the back end of the plate, can readily he made; cord and wire terminations are also conveniently placed